 Assistance available in Germany:

 The programme focuses on individual advice – from preparation in Germany to a new start in the country of origin.
-In order to provide those interested in returning with the appropriate information while they are still in Germany, all the essential information on advisory ser-vices and prospects in the countries of origin can be found on the Startfinder website and is tailored to the specific target group.
+In order to provide those interested in returning with the appropriate information while they are still in Germany, all the essential information on advisory services and individual support measures in the countries of origin can be found on the Startfinder website and is tailored to the specific target group.

 The programme is also working closely with towns and communities in Germany.
 It supports services provided by charities and social agencies that offer training courses or advice on returning.
 Coaching sessions can make it easier to enter the world of work or take up further vocational training in their country of origin, for example.

-In selected municipalities and at church and social agencies such as Caritas or the German Workers’ Welfare Association (AWO), reintegration scouts provide a link between returnee advice in Germany and existing services in the countries of origin.
+In selected municipalities and at church and social agencies reintegration scouts provide a link between returnee advice in Germany and existing services in the countries of origin.
 The reintegration scouts support the advice centres by establishing contacts in each country and by providing information on employment prospects and local support services, such as guidance on starting up a business or vocational education and training.

-In cooperation with private sector organisations, including the Chamber of Engineers in Stuttgart, the German Adult Education Association, the non-profit organisation Social Impact and the social start-up Kiron Open Higher Education, GIZ also offers returnees the oppor-tunity to participate in courses to gain professional qualifications.
-They include courses for civil engineers and various skilled trades, business start-up training, foreign language and IT courses, and online degree programmes.
+In cooperation with private sector organisations GIZ also offers returnees the opportunity to participate in courses to gain professional qualifications.
+They include courses for civil engineers and various skilled trades, business start-up training, foreign language and IT courses.

 A successful fresh start in the country of origin: